Research

 This is not inefficiency.
 This is the process.
 The false starts are doing work.
 The Wikipedia rabbit holes teach you the perimeter of what you don’t know.
 The wrong vocabulary tells you that adjacent fields have thought about this differently, which means you’re probably missing something structural.

-What Google — and most information retrieval systems — do is flatten this into a single transaction.
+Google, and most information retrieval systems, flatten this into a single transaction.
 You ask; it retrieves.
 The reformulating is your problem.
 The retrieval is theirs.

 What the agent does differently